HPC News Bytes – 20260504

 – Argonne’s Bimetallic All-optical Switch

-– Intel launches Gen-5 Emerald Rapids
+– Intel Gen-5 Emerald Rapids launch

 – New York State’s own “Chips Act”: $10B for NanoTech Complex with IBM, Micron, others